본문 바로가기

 The following is a Q&A with Jung-Hoon Park

 -The pace of AI development is extremely fast.
-How is AI currently being utilized in the financial sector?
+How is AI currently being used in the financial sector?

-▲According to Evident, a UK-based research firm that evaluates global financial companies' use of AI, the number of AI applications among the world's top 50 financial groups announced in June last year reached 173, about three times higher than the previous year, and the number of related patents increased by 33%.
-The application of AI in the financial sector is expanding to nearly every area, from work efficiency improvements such as document automation to fraud detection, customer consultations, and asset management.
-However, as the use of generative AI models is still in its early stages, there is a tendency for AI to be used primarily in highly standardized work or to improve productivity for internal users.
+▲According to Evident, a UK research company that evaluates the use of AI by global financial companies, the number of AI use cases among the world's top 50 financial groups, as of the announcement in June last year, was 173, a nearly threefold increase from the previous year, and the number of related patents increased by 33%.
+The application of AI in the financial sector is expanding into almost all areas, from automating documents and improving work efficiency to fraud detection, customer consultation, and asset management.
+However, since the use of generative AI models is still in its early stages, there is a tendency for them to be used first in highly standardized work or to improve productivity for internal users.

--How should AI be utilized for further advancement in finance?
-Does Woori Financial Group have any differentiated plans or visions related to AI?
+-How should AI be utilized to further advance finance?
+Does Woori Financial Group have any unique plans or visions related to AI?

-▲For finance to advance through AI, we must start with a 'change in perception' that recognizes AI not just as a tool for operational efficiency but as a core element that restructures the way financial business operates.
-Based on this perception, we must consistently work to deeply integrate AI into financial business to enhance productivity, personalized services, and innovation capabilities.
-Since last year, when AI became a major topic, Woori Financial Group has been spreading AX throughout the group, improving work processes and efficiency levels.
+▲For finance to advance through AI, we must start with a 'shift in perception' that recognizes AI not merely as a tool for operational efficiency, but as a core element that can restructure the way financial business operates.
+Based on this perception, we must consistently strive to deeply integrate AI into financial business in order to enhance productivity, personalized services, and innovation capabilities.
+Since last year, when AI became a major topic, Woori Financial Group has been spreading AX throughout the group, raising the level of work processes and efficiency.

-▲Looking at the situation so far, it is more accurate to say that AI is reshaping the way work is done rather than replacing jobs.
-AI is taking over repetitive and standardized tasks, while those responsible for such work are now able to focus on higher-value roles.
+▲So far, it seems more accurate to say that AI is reshaping the way work is done rather than simply replacing jobs.
+AI is taking over repetitive and standardized tasks, while those responsible for such work are being freed up to focus on higher-value roles.
 However, the opportunity gap between those proficient in AI and those who are not is widening.

 -Woori Financial Group has decided to make significant investments in the National Growth Fund as part of productive finance.
-Specifically, which areas will be the main focus of investment?
+Specifically, which areas will these investments focus on?

-▲Woori Financial Group's 'Future Co-Growth Project' plans to invest across the entire value chain of the top 10 advanced strategic industries and related sectors.
-Through this, we expect to contribute to securing future growth engines for companies by providing funding and investment support throughout the advanced strategic industry ecosystem.
-To support this, the research institute plans to host the 'Advanced Strategic Industry Forum' intensively between February and March this year, with participation from the group's banking and asset management subsidiaries, to enhance employees' understanding of advanced strategic industries.
+▲Woori Financial Group's "Future Co-Growth Project" plans to invest across the entire value chain of ten major advanced strategic industries.
+Through this, we expect to contribute to securing future growth engines for companies by providing funding and investment/loans to advanced strategic industries and their ecosystems.
+To support this, the institute plans to hold an "Advanced Strategic Industry Forum" intensively in February and March this year, with participation from banking and asset management affiliates, to enhance employees' understanding of advanced strategic industries.

--The government created the National Growth Fund to revive the economy, and the financial sector is also contributing.
-What is required for the National Growth Fund to succeed?
+-The government created the National Growth Fund to revive the Korean economy, with support from the financial sector.
+What is needed for the National Growth Fund to succeed?

-▲Unlike past policy funds, the National Growth Fund is being promoted from the early days of the new administration with joint participation from industry and the financial sector, which I believe gives it strong momentum.
-For the National Growth Fund to succeed, clear investment targets and strategic focus, activation of private sector and public participation, establishment of a transparent and professional management system, special exemptions for financial institutions from liability for failures that may occur during the investment process, cross-government cooperation, and financial innovation are necessary.
+▲Unlike previous policy funds, the National Growth Fund is being implemented from the early days of the new administration with joint participation from industry and the financial sector, which gives it strong momentum.
+For the National Growth Fund to succeed, I believe it is essential to have clear investment targets and strategic focus, activation of private sector and public participation, establishment of a transparent and professional management system, special exemptions for financial companies from liability for failures that may occur during the investment process, cross-governmental cooperation, and financial innovation.

 [New Year Interview] "AI Will Reshape the Financial Market...
 The Gap Will Widen Without Innovation" Jung-Hoon Park, CEO of Woori Financial Research Institute, is being interviewed by The Asia Business Daily at Woori Financial Digital Tower on Sogong-ro, Seoul.
 Photo by Jo Yongjun

--Some say that the pace of Korea's economic recovery this year is weaker than expected.
-In which areas do you think there are still shortcomings?
+-Some say that Korea's economic recovery this year is weaker than expected.
+What areas do you think are still lacking?

-▲Although Korea's economy is expected to perform better this year than last year, there are still downside risks.
-For example, if the lagged effects of US tariff hikes materialize, if the AI and semiconductor cycle undergoes adjustment, or if a slump in the domestic construction market restricts the pace of consumption recovery, the economic rebound may be weak.
-In response, the government needs to support industries struggling with the impact of tariff hikes and bolster domestic demand by stabilizing housing prices and expanding supply in the Seoul metropolitan area.
+▲Although I forecast that the Korean economy will perform better this year than last year, there are still downside risks.
+For example, if the lagged effects of US tariff increases begin in earnest, if the AI and semiconductor cycles undergo adjustments, or if a slowdown in the domestic construction industry restricts the pace of consumption recovery, the economic rebound may be weak.
+In response, the government needs to support industries hit hardest by tariff increases and bolster domestic demand by stabilizing housing prices and expanding supply in the Seoul metropolitan area.

--There are significant concerns about the weakness of the Korean won.
-What do you see as the causes of the ongoing weakness, and what is your outlook for the exchange rate this year?
+-There are growing concerns about the weakness of the Korean won.
+What do you see as the causes, and what is your outlook for the exchange rate this year?

-▲Despite an expanded current account surplus, a narrowing interest rate differential with other countries, and foreign purchases of domestic bonds, factors such as concerns related to fundraising for US-bound investment funds, companies retaining export earnings abroad, and increased overseas investment by Korean residents have resulted in demand for dollars outstripping supply in the foreign exchange market, leading to a weaker won compared to Korea's economic fundamentals.
-However, for this year, I expect the downward factors for the won-dollar exchange rate (such as a weakening global strong-dollar trend, a rebound in domestic growth, inflows of foreign equity and bond capital, and a favorable current account balance) to outweigh the upward factors (such as increased overseas investment by Korean residents), resulting in a lower exchange rate (from 1,440 won at the end of 2025 to 1,350-1,400 won at the end of 2026).
+▲Despite an expanding current account surplus, a narrowing interest rate gap between Korea and the US, and foreign purchases of domestic bonds, concerns about funding for US investment funds, companies retaining export earnings overseas, and an increase in overseas investments by Korean residents have caused demand for dollars to exceed supply in the foreign exchange market, resulting in a weaker won compared to Korea's economic fundamentals.
+However, I expect that the factors pushing the won-dollar exchange rate down (such as a weakening global strong dollar trend, a rebound in domestic growth, inflows of foreign stock and bond capital, and a favorable current account) will outweigh the upward factors (such as increased overseas investment by Korean residents), leading to a lower exchange rate by the end of this year (from 1,440 won at the end of 2025 to 1,350-1,400 won at the end of 2026).

--Recently, the KOSPI has repeatedly hit all-time highs, heating up the domestic stock market.
+-Recently, the KOSPI has been hitting record highs day after day, heating up the domestic stock market.
 What do you see as the driving forces behind this rally?

--What inclusive finance policies has Woori Financial Group implemented?
+-What inclusive finance policies does Woori Financial Group have?

-▲In September last year, Woori Financial Group was the first among the five major financial holding companies to announce its blueprint for productive and inclusive finance, allocating about 7 trillion won to expand inclusive finance such as loans for low-income households by 2030.
-In addition to loans, we plan to play a leading role in inclusive finance by expanding support for government-linked projects, reducing financial costs for financial products for low-income households, and strengthening related implementation systems.
+▲In September last year, Woori Financial Group was the first among the five major financial holding companies to announce a blueprint for productive and inclusive finance, allocating approximately 7 trillion won to expand inclusive finance, such as loans for low-income individuals, by 2030.
+Along with lending, we plan to play a leading role in inclusive finance by expanding support for government-linked projects, reducing financial costs for inclusive financial products, and strengthening related implementation systems.

--In 2024, Woori Financial Group acquired Korea Post Securities, and last year, it acquired Tongyang Life and ABL Life, completing its comprehensive financial group portfolio.
-What role or plans does the research institute have to create synergy among subsidiaries?
+-In 2024, Woori Financial Group acquired Korea Post Securities, and last year it acquired Tongyang Life and ABL Life, completing its comprehensive financial group portfolio.
+What is the role or plan of the institute in creating synergy among affiliates?

-▲With the acquisitions of Korea Post Securities and Tongyang Life and ABL Life, Woori Financial Group has established a foundation to become a comprehensive financial group.
-The research institute aims to provide direction and detail to maximize synergy across the group.
-In addition, the institute plays an important role in improving the corporate culture, ethics, and internal controls of Woori Financial Group's subsidiaries.
-Strengthening the foundation for achieving not only physical business integration but also chemical synergy in corporate culture, ethics, and internal controls is also important.
+▲With the acquisitions of Korea Post Securities and Tongyang Life and ABL Life, Woori Financial Group has laid the foundation to become a comprehensive financial group.
+The institute aims to provide direction and detail so that the comprehensive financial group can maximize synergy.
+In addition, the institute plays an important role in improving the corporate culture, ethics, and internal controls of Woori Financial Group companies.
+It is important to strengthen the foundation for achieving chemical synergy not only in physical business but also in corporate culture, ethics, and internal controls.

-▲Born in 1969 ▲Graduated from Seoul National University, Department of Business Administration ▲MBA from Northwestern University, USA ▲35th Administrative Examination ▲Former Director of Global Finance, Financial Services Commission ▲Former Director of Insurance ▲Former Head of Capital Market Investigation Team ▲Former Director of Planning and Coordination ▲Former Standing Commissioner ▲Former Director of the Financial Intelligence Unit (FIU) ▲CEO of Woori Financial Research Institute (since August 2023)
+▲Born in 1969 ▲Graduated from Seoul National University, Department of Business Administration ▲MBA from Northwestern University, USA ▲Passed the 35th Civil Service Examination ▲Director of Global Finance at the Financial Services Commission ▲Director of Insurance ▲Head of Capital Market Investigation ▲Director of Planning and Coordination ▲Standing Commissioner ▲Director of the Financial Intelligence Unit (FIU) ▲CEO of Woori Financial Research Institute (since August 2023)

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.